shajoffcl/awesome_movie/README.md

-# awesome_quiz
+# awesome_movie
-Quiz application developed by using HTML, CSS, JS and some extra sources.
+Movie application developed by using HTML, CSS, JS and some extra sources.